Job Dislocation: Managing the Financial Impact of Unexpected Job Loss

 - When can I start getting payments?
 You need to know when you can start receiving your benefits so you can plan accordingly.
 It is possible that you may not have a right to receive payments as quickly as you would expect even if you retire under normal circumstances.
 Some plans may provide for an early retirement option under certain circumstances if you have met the length of service requirement even if you do not meet the age requirement.
 This option usually results in a reduced benefit to the employee.
 Before you opt for payments, make sure that you understand what level of benefit—full or reduced—you are getting, the reason causing a benefit reduction, and how long you have to wait to get the full benefit provided by the plan.

-Health Insurance: Learn about COBRA to Stay Healthy
+Health Insurance: Learn about Options to Stay Healthy

 One of the most significant risks of job dislocation is the loss of your health insurance.
-A federal law, known as COBRA, provides for continuation of health coverage up to 18 months after a job loss, under certain circumstances.
-Learn more about COBRA.
+You may have several options to continue coverage during a period of unemployment.
+Learn more about your options.

 Plan Ahead: Start from Day One